-Dr. Nancy Drucker's medical specialty is pediatric cardiology.
-She attended Johns Hopkins University School of Medicine and then went on to complete her residency at Yale-New Haven Hospital.
-Clinical interests for Dr. Drucker include congenital heart disease.
+Dr. Nancy Drucker is a pediatric cardiologist.
+Dr. Drucker's clinical interests include congenital heart disease.
 Her average patient rating is 5.0 stars out of 5.
 She is an in-network provider for Child Health Plus, POMCO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
 After attending Johns Hopkins University School of Medicine, Dr. Drucker completed her residency training at Yale-New Haven Hospital.
 She is professionally affiliated with Champlain Valley Physicians Hospital Medical Center.

 Clinical interests: Congenital Heart Disease

 Dr. Michael Robertello's medical specialty is adult critical care, adult cardiology, and nuclear cardiology.
 He attended medical school at Ross University School of Medicine.
 Dr. Robertello takes Medicare insurance.

 Dr. Bartholomew Bonazinga, who practices in Rutland, VT, is a medical specialist in adult cardiology.
 He graduated from SUNY Downstate Medical Center College of Medicine.
 The average patient rating for Dr. Bonazinga is 4.0 stars out of 5.
 Dr. Bonazinga honors Medicare insurance.

 Dr. Adam Coleman's area of specialization is adult cardiology.
 Dr. Coleman is affiliated with White River Junction VA Medical Center.
 He is a graduate of Albany Medical College.
 For his residency, Dr. Coleman trained at Dartmouth-Hitchcock Medical Center.